johnreitano/agent-os/profiles/default/commands/improve-skills/improve-skills.md

 ### Step 1: Confirm which skills to improve

+If the user has explicitly identified the specific Claude Code skills they want to be improved, then skip this step.

-First, ask the user to confirm whether they want ALL of their Claude Code skills to be improved, only select Skills.
+Otherwise, ask the user to confirm whether they want ALL of their Claude Code skills to be improved, only select Skills.
 Assume the answer will be "all" but ask the user to confirm by displaying the following message, then WAIT for the user's response before proceeding to Step 2:

 ```
 Before I proceed with improving your Claude Code Skills, can you confirm that you want me to revise and improve ALL Skills in your .claude/skills/ folder?